 Treatment

-After contact with poison ivy, oak or sumac, immediately wash the exposed areas thoroughly with soap and cold water.
+After contact with poison ivy, oak or sumac, immediately wash the exposed areas (within 5 to 10 minutes of contact) thoroughly with soap and warm water.
+The longer the time after exposure, the less effectively the oil will be removed.
 A bath may spread oil to other parts of your body; showering or hosing off outside is the best way to remove the oil.

 It is also very important to wash all clothes and shoes immediately after exposure because oils can remain on them and cause reinfection.